 - Construction Industry Publications and Statistics: Organizations like the Fails Management Institute, the Construction Marketing Association, Data USA and other publishers like ours have construction statistics that can provide valuable market insights on the industry.

 - Local Industry Publications: Many construction statistics vary widely according to geography, so Googling construction organizations or publications in your town/city or county can provide an additional layer of insight that can place your business plan a step above the rest.

 Doing your research ahead of time is optional, but it will make the rest of the process of setting up your construction company much easier.
 Completing research first will make it much simpler to complete the next phase of the process — writing your business plan.

 2. Write a Business Plan

 The executive summary is the introduction to your business plan.
-It should be brief (one or two pages), comprehensive, and compelling.
+It should be brief (one or two pages), comprehensive and compelling.

+Market analysis is the research it takes to prove the specific demand in your target market and how your company positions itself to satisfy it.
 Here are a few details you should consider including in your market analysis:

 - Who owns the company and how it’s divided

 - Division of shares among investors, if you have any

 - Your company’s legal structure (corporation or LLC)